planetscale/vitess-releases/README.md

 The `builder.sh` script is a shell script that can build and package a new Vitess release on Ubuntu suitable for upload to github.
 It's recommended that you run this on a fresh VM to reduce variability.
+See the `vagrant` directory in this repo for an example.

 This is the quick version of building a new release, suitable for upload to
 github: